The Most Basic Controls

 When I stepped onto my path as a photographer it was all very easy.
 I used film and my camera had only the most basic controls.
 I could set the aperture and the shutter speed and I could focus the lens.
 Other than that all I could do was fire the shutter and advance the film between frames.

 That’s all there was to it.
 Even me, as a 9 year old kid could crack it without too much difficulty.
 What’s more the settings were in easy to understand increments unlike today’s cameras.
 During my workshops I’m forever meeting photographers who feel bad because they can’t get to grips with the technical aspects of their craft, it’s as if they think there’s something wrong with them.
 But modern kit is really complicated!

 Let me tell you, I’m really glad I cut my teeth on my old Corfield and Zenit!
 Life was so much easier with film.
-That’s all very well but we’re now in the digital age and our cameras come dripping with menu options, programmable buttons and with the main exposure settings divorced from what they do and in confusing third of a stop steps.
+That’s all very well I bet you're thinking, but we’re now in the digital age and our cameras come dripping with menu options, programmable buttons and with the main exposure settings divorced from what they actually do and in confusing third of a stop steps.

 The secret is to know the bits that really matter and to ignore all the rest.
 And the real secret to mastery is to get to know the bits that matter so well that setting the correct exposure becomes second nature.
 This doesn’t need to be painful, it just takes practice, and regular practice at that.

 An Uphill Struggle

 It can feel like an uphill struggle, especially when we don’t see the actual point.
 After all Fully Auto does a pretty good job doesn’t it.
 Well yes, it can.
 But there again, no it really doesn’t.
 Not when you really get to know the nitty gritty of exposure control.